Camouflage: The Art of Hiding in Plain Sight

 Fashion Camouflage

-Not everyone who wears camouflage is a white supremacist or a member of a militia.
+Not everyone who wears camouflage clothing is a white supremacist or a member of a militia.
 For example, camouflage has been a staple in the musical genres of Rastafari Reggae Roots, Hip-Hop, Metal, Jungle and Drum & Bass fashion for decades.
 But militant aesthetics do not automatically equal militant values, war is the status quo (not the rock band!).

 Like animal prints and a simple stripe, camo is a fantastic non-print print that functions like a neutral.
 It adds interest without being overpowering.